Finding the Best Places to Retire Since 2006!

 Is Texas Considered Tax Friendly for Retirement?
 Yes

-Cons: The poverty rate is well above the national average, but this is largely attributed to the student population.
+Cons: The poverty rate is above the national average, but this is largely attributed to the student population.
 The tornado risk is 95% above the national average.
 This area is occasionally brushed by hurricanes.

 Notes: Bryan, a bordering city (population 76,000), and College Station together are called "Aggieland," referring to the Texas A&M nickname.
 The two cities are often considered one city.
 Texas A&M students have a reputation for being both polite and partiers.
 Houston, Dallas, Austin and San Antonio are all within a two to three hour drive.
 Home prices have increase by 9% during the last year.

 Recommended as a Retirement Spot?
 Yes, although it is a very youth-oriented place.
 It does, though, have two senior centers and a city-sponsored Senior Advisory Committee.